Master of Arts in Integrative Health Studies

 Minimum GPA: A GPA of 3.0 or higher in previous coursework is required.
 However, a GPA below 3.0 does not automatically disqualify an applicant.
 CIIS will consider a prospective student whose GPA is between 2.0 and 3.0.
 These individuals are required to submit a GPA Statement and are encouraged to contact the Admissions Team to discuss their options.

 Transcripts: Official transcripts from all accredited academic institutions attended where 7 or more credits have been earned.
-If transcripts are being mailed to CIIS, they must arrive in their official, sealed envelopes.
-Transcripts from institutions outside the US or Canada require a foreign credit evaluation through World Education Services (WES) or CIIS will also accept foreign credential evaluations that are in a comprehensive course-by-course format from the current members of the National Association of Credential Evaluation Services (NACES).
+Transcripts may be sent digitally to materials@ciis.edu or mailed to CIIS in their official, sealed envelope.
+Transcripts from institutions outside the U.S. or Canada require a foreign credit evaluation through World Education Services (WES).
+CIIS will also accept foreign credential evaluations that are in a comprehensive course-by-course format from the current members of the National Association of Credential Evaluation Services (NACES).

 Two Letters of Recommendation: Two letters of recommendation that speak to your academic and/or professional experience.
 The letters are preferably from a professional or academic in the field of integrative health or people who can speak to your ability to complete graduate work.
 Recommenders should use standard business format and include full contact information on the letter- name, email, phone number, and mailing address.